100 Florida Trails®

 The Capital City to the Sea Trails system will link Tallahassee to small towns along Florida's Gulf Coast, via a series of connected trails in Wakulla and Leon Counties - when complete, a 120 mile loop.
-We report on the 4 individual trails that make up this vision: Coastal Trail, GF&A Trail, Ochlockonee Bay Trail, and Tallahassee-St. Marks Historic Railroad State Trail, Florida's first paved rail-trail.
-(Trail links below.)
+We report on the individual trails that make up this vision to date: Capital Cascades Trail, Coastal Trail, GF&A Trail, Ochlockonee Bay Trail, and Tallahassee-St. Marks Historic Railroad State Trail.
+(Trail links & map below.)

 Capital City to the Sea Trails Overview Map